catharinusdijkstra/data-science-tools/README.md

 conda activate name_of_your_local_data_science_repository
 ```

-Finally, open a Python program and/or Jupyter notebook and import the packages
+Finally, open a Python program and/or Jupyter notebook and import the package
-**cdtools** and/or its sub-packages and modules using the Python commands **import** and
+cdtools and/or its sub-packages and modules using the Python commands **import** and
 **from**.
 For example:

 ```